AkiraEgawa/CMPT-371-A3-Socket-Programming-Battle-Tanks/README.md

 * **Input Validation & Security**
     * *Limitation:* The client side uses many try/excepts enclosed within each other to capture every possible error.
 As we don't trust users to not intercept packets and send fake results over, all math is done of server side.
 However, malicious users can still intercept the message and delete the content, as .get() can not retrieve a NoneType.
 * **Victory Checks**
     * *Limitation:* Our victory check works by checking if there's only one player left after a player death or a player disconnecting either by using ESC or by using a system interrupt to forcefully shut down their client.
 However, a crash can still occur if a player manages to leave between the check of len(active_players) == 1 succeeding and the victory message being sent out.
-This however, should also not be a major issue, as with the last player leaving the server, the server should close either way
+This however, should also not be a major issue, as with the last player leaving the server, the server should close either way.
 * **Bad Join Times**
-    * As this is a battle royale and we don't want people to just rejoin the server after dying to cheese their death, we have made it impossible to join the game after the game has started.
-As such, when a player connects to a running server, they will be prompted to press ESC to leave
+    * As this is a battle royale and we don't want people to just rejoin the server after dying, we have made it impossible to join the game after the game has started.
+As such, when a player connects to a running server, they will be prompted to press ESC to leave.

 ## **3\.
 Video Demo**
 [**TODO**]